refena/refena/documentation/redux.md

 ## Action Types

-Riverpie favors type-safety.
+Refena favors type-safety.
 Therefore, there are different types of `ReduxAction` that you can use.

 | Action Type                  | State Change | Additional Result | Reduce method signature   |
 |------------------------------|--------------|-------------------|---------------------------|